-Have you ever seen a Medicare Medical Savings Account (MSA) plan and wondered what it was?
+Have you ever seen a Medicare Medical Savings Account (MSA) plan and wondered what is an MSA for Medicare?
 Medicare MSA plans are high-deductible insurance plans offered by private insurance companies.
 That may sound a lot like some Medicare Advantage plans, and that’s because they are.

-There’s one key difference that sets Medicare MSA plans apart.
+There’s one key difference that sets Medicare Advantage MSA plans apart.
 Much like an HSA, MSAs set up a bank account that you use to pay for your medical costs.
 This helps offset the high deductible of your Medicare plan.

 What Are the Parts of a Medicare MSA Plan?

 Each Medical Savings Account plan is made up of two parts: the insurance plan and the medical savings account.

 This deductible is prorated based on when you enroll in the plan.
 So, if you start your plan on July 1 and the annual deductible is $8,000, your deductible for the rest of the year may be $4,000.
 Once you reach your deductible, your plan pays for Medicare-covered services.

-The second part of the MSA plan is the actual medical savings account.
+The second part of the Medicare Advantage MSA plan is the actual medical savings account.
 This is a banking account to pay for your medical costs until you reach your deductible.
 If you use your MSA to pay for services covered by your plan, it will count towards your deductible.
 Only your plan can deposit money into your account, and once it’s gone, you’re responsible for any fees until you reach your deductible.

 What’s the Process of Using a Medicare MSA?